sourcegraph/handbook/content/departments/engineering/teams/cody/cody-gateway/using.md

 For customers who adopted Cody completions prior to Sourcegraph 5.1.0, see [Migrating from Anthropic/OpenAI completions](#migrating-from-anthropicopenai-completions).

 > NOTE: Cody Gateway is only available to instances on Sourcegraph 5.1.0 and above.
+This guidance is not relevant to customers on any previous Sourcegraph release.

 ## Provisioning access